 If you leave the U.S. during your program of study, you will need the following documents to return to the U.S. in F-1 status:

-- Current form I-20 that has been signed for travel on page 2 by an authorized OISA staff member.
-Only a Designated School Official (DSO) at OISA is authorized to sign a Form I-20.
+3. Current F-1 Form I-20 that has been signed for travel by an authorized OISA staff member.
+Only a Designated School Official (DSO) OISA is authorized to sign a Form I-20.
+Only an F-1 Designated School Official (DSO) OISA is authorized to sign a Form I-20.
+Only a J-1 Responsible Officer (RO) or Alternate Responsible Officer (ARO) is authorized to sign Form DS-2019.

-A “travel signature” is generally valid for one year.
+A “travel signature” on your Form I-20 or DS-2019 is generally valid for one year.
 You may request a more updated travel signature (six months prior to your expected date of return) if you intend to apply for a new visa during your trip abroad.

 Travel Outside the U.S. After Completion of Studies

-If you are traveling out of the U.S. after the date you official complete your program of studies, you may not be eligible to return in F-1 status unless you have applied for an been approved for Optional Practical Training (OPT) or have a new I-20 to attend a new program of study.
+If you are traveling out of the U.S. after the date you officially complete your program of studies, you may not be eligible to return in F-1 status unless you have applied for and been an been approved for Optional Practical Training (OPT) or have a new I-20 to attend a new program of study.
+J-1 students who have completed their program of study, must have been approved for post-completion Academic Training (AT).

-To return to the U.S. during OPT, you will need to present:
+To return to the U.S. during F-1 OPT, you will need to present:

 Frequency Asked Questions